SheW0lf/Tikit/README.md

 > yarn start
 ```

-Once you have it running, make some changes and open a Pull Request on the repo!
+Once you have it running, make some changes in a new branch and open a Pull Request on the repo!
 I will probably add more details to the PR process, but for now, we will see how this goes...

 # Happy Hacking!